How is it works#

 Check which nvpmodel is running

-jtop use a service to sharing the data between client (jtop gui or your python script) and a server.
+jtop uses a service to share the data between client (jtop gui or your Python script) and a server.

 This service, called jtop.service